ESL Verb Games

 Teams receive one point for each correct verb.

-The team with the highest number of points at the end wins.
+The team with the highest number of points at the end of the game wins.

 This game can also be used to review nouns, adjectives, etc.